 2. Impose a late submission penalty

-3. Summon the business or persons responsible for running of the business (including the sole-proprietor, partner and director) to Court
+3. Issue a Notice to Attend Court/ Summons to the business or persons responsible for running of the business (including the sole-proprietor, partner and director)

 If you are a GST-registered business that has no business activity during the accounting period, you must still file a 'Nil' GST return.
 If your business has ceased, please apply for cancellation of GST registration.